snowblind-/f5-agility-labs-bgp/docs/class1/module1/lab1.rst

         L        172.16.3.4/32 is directly connected, GigabitEthernet3
         B        172.16.6.0/24 [20/0] via 172.16.1.3, 00:50:46

 ..
 NOTE:: If you were watching the update time you'll notice it takes a bit for the next-hop address to change.
-This can be modified with timers, or you can use a floating self-ip between an HA pair of BIG-IP's to minimize the update time.
+This can be modified with timers, or you can use a floating self-ip between an HA pair of BIG-IP's to minimize the update time because the Next-hop entry for the floating address never needs to be updated.

 Validate that the website is accessible from the jumphost

 .. code-block:: none

         root@jumphost:~# curl 10.99.99.100
         <html><body><h1>It works!</h1>
         <p>This is the default web page for this server.</p>
         <p>The web server software is running but no content has been added, yet.</p>